 In short, they’re trying to kiss the frog into princehood.

 The dilemma of this method lies in the result.
-The goal is to form this man into the kind of partner the woman wants him to be: strong, caring, affectionate, a provider, and a leader.
-However, it is the molding process by the woman that destroys the identity of the man.
-He will struggle to be a leader as long as his woman is the one shaping him into who she wants him to be.
-He has no personal freedom; no individuality.
-He is captive to her every whim.
-It is the nature of manipulation, coupled with a settlement mentality and the natural tendency for men to abdicate leadership, that results in the poor relationships we see in Christian circles today.
+The goal is to form this man into the kind of partner the woman wants him to be: strong, caring, affectionate, and a leader in his own right.
+He will struggle to be a leader as long as his woman is the one directing him (and by this, I do not mean a healthy iron-sharpening-iron) into who she wants him to be.
+The settlement mentality results in many of the poor relationships we see in Christian circles today.

 We’ve established several things:

 – We cannot manipulate a man to be who he is not.

 – We cannot expect great things with a settlement mentality.

 – The standard for a mate should be equaled by our standard for ourselves.